rukletsov/mesos/docs/configuration.md

   <td>
 Policy to use for allocating resources between a given user's frameworks.
-Options are the same as for user_allocator. (default: drf)
+Options are the same as for user_allocator.
+(default: drf)
   </td>
 </tr>
 <tr>
   <td>
+(default: basic)
     --[no-]log_auto_initialize
   </td>
   <td>
 Whether to automatically initialize the [replicated log](replicated-log-internals.md) used for the registry.
-If this is set to false, the log has to be manually initialized when used for the very first time. (default: true)
+If this is set to false, the log has to be manually initialized when used for the very first time.
+(default: true)
   </td>
 </tr>
 <tr>